FrankBijnen/ExifToolGui/Docs/Readme GeoCoding Getting started.txt

   - Button 'Geotag files' (At the bottom of the OSM map) Click on Setup Geo

-- If you want to search for cities, and have more control over the data choose 'Enable All Geocoding' Get an ApiKey from https://geocode.maps.co/ and set it up in Preferences.
+- If you want to search for cities, and have more control over the data choose 'Enable All Geocoding'.
+  Get an ApiKey from https://geocode.maps.co/ and set it up in Preferences.
   All options are now available.